Western European Helicopters

 Sud Ouest SO1221

-system driven by a turbine engine simply feeding compressed
+rotor system driven by a turbine engine feeding compressed

-air to the blade tips to produce drive power.
-This resulted
+air to the blade tips to produce drive power and the only

 operational flying at the end of 1968.
 In 1990 it was

-refurbished to static display condition and was delivered on
+refurbished to static display condition and was delivered in 1991.

 the "fenestron" tail which offered power and safety

-The aircraft was retired from flying in 2001 and delivered
+was donated by the Eurocopter after being retired from flying in 2001 and delivered

 HELICOPTER International magazine, Avia Press